 The Company uses derivative instruments to manage interest rate risk, facilitate asset/liability strategies and manage other exposures, and it may continue to do so in the future.
-The principal instruments that the Company has used to date are T-Note and Eurodollar futures contracts and options to enter in interest rate swaps ("interest rate swaptions"), but may enter into other derivatives in the future.
+The principal instruments that the Company has used to date are T-Note and Eurodollar futures contracts, but the Company may enter into other derivatives in the future.